In these exceptional times there is an even greater need to

 of £1.5 million and 98% eligibility.

-These are new temporary first year allowances introduced in the March 2021 Budget and are now available on eligible expenditure incurred between 1 April 2021 and 31 March 2023.
-The allowances are:
+Temporary first year allowances introduced in the March 2021 Budget and are now available on eligible expenditure incurred between 1 April 2021 and 31 March 2023.
+The 2022 Autumn Statement confirmed they will cease for expenditure only up to 31 March 2023.

 Super deductions are: